| Evaluation Criteria|

 - Ambitiousness of the project

-photojournalism project must include three copies of a 10- to 30-page written report, bound in accordance with
+The project must include three copies of a 10- to 30-page written report, bound in accordance with FYP

 - An introduction and description of the project